yzhao062/pyod/README.md

 - Utility functions:
    1. **scores_to_lables()**: converting raw outlier scores to binary labels
    2. **precision_n_scores()**: one of the popular evaluation metrics for outlier mining (precision @ rank n)

- Please be advised the purpose of the toolkit is for quick exploration.
-Using it as the final output should be understood with cautions.
-Fine-tunning may be needed to generate meaningful results.
-It is recommended to be used for the first-step data exploration only.
-Due to the restriction of time, the unit tests are not supplied but have been planned to implement.

 ### Installation